Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/access.md

   ```
   </File>

-- In `properties.yml` using the new method (for v1.7 or higher).
+- In `properties.yml` using the new method.
 Use either the older method or the new method, but not both for the same model:

   <File name='models/properties_my_public_model.yml'>